dymaczew/fs20icam/LabGuides/Exercise5/README.md

           secretName: icam-server-secret</b>
 </pre>

 Parts marked in **bold** instruct the data collector where to get the ICAM configuration information from, and how much of the traffic should be sampled (in percent).
-Value 1 of JAEGER_SAMPLER_PARAM and LATENCY_SAMPLER_PARAM means that all the request should be measured, which makes sense only in test/demo environments.
+JAEGER_SAMPLER_PARAM and LATENCY_SAMPLER_PARAM variables accept decimal values in range from 0 to 1, eg 0.33 means 1/3 of request will be sampled.
+Value of 1 means that all the requests should be measured, which makes sense only in test/demo environments.

 Create the deployment using kubectl
 ```